CMSgov/bcda-static-site/src/_pages/api-documentation/get-a-bearer-token.md

 Sandbox credentials allow anyone to access synthetic test claims data.
 These credentials will not work in the production environment.

-Sample data sets vary in size and data complexity, ranging from 50 to 30,000 synthetic enrollees, to best match the needs of your model entity.
+Sample data sets vary in size and data complexity, ranging from 100 to 11,000 synthetic enrollees, to best match the needs of your model entity.

-### Adjudicated claims data sets – 2 simple sizes
-Use the data sets to test retrieving and downloading data files into your internal ingestion processes.
-However, the test data may not reflect an accurate distribution of disease and demographic information.

-#### Extra-small model entity (50 synthetic enrollees)

-Client ID:

-{% include copy_snippet.html code=site.data.credentials.sandbox.extra_small.client_id language="yaml" can_copy=true %}

-Client secret:

-{% include copy_snippet.html code=site.data.credentials.sandbox.extra_small.client_secret language="yaml" can_copy=true %}

-#### Extra-large model entity (30,000 synthetic enrollees)

-Client ID:

-{% include copy_snippet.html code=site.data.credentials.sandbox.extra_large.client_id language="yaml" can_copy=true %}

-Client secret:

-{% include copy_snippet.html code=site.data.credentials.sandbox.extra_large.client_secret language="yaml" can_copy=true %}

 ### Adjudicated claims data sets – 2 advanced sizes

-Advanced data sets offer a more accurate representation with the bulk FHIR format and a realistic distribution of disease and demographic information.
+Advanced data sets offer an accurate representation with the bulk FHIR format and a realistic distribution of disease and demographic information.

 The small data set helps you understand the format of BCDA data.
 The large data set is better for in-depth exploration or early load testing of your systems.